 If you see this ingredient on any label, you can be sure that the food is pure, processed junk.
 Responsible food manufacturers wouldn’t put this in food, and smart consumers shouldn’t consume these foods.

 HFCS is the typically added sugar component of many processed foods and has potentially negative health consequences.
 Most of the high fructose content that enters your liver and cannot be converted into fat, will ultimately end up messing with your body’s metabolism works.
 The results will be insulin resistance, obesity, type 2 diabetes, and high blood pressure.

 Besides the huge load of fructose and sugar found in HCFS, it has also been found to contain other harmful chemicals, contaminants, and even traces amounts of mercury!

 HFCS is an industrial food product that is far from “natural”.
 It is not a naturally-occurring substance.
 Consumption of HFCS goes right to the liver and triggers lipogenesis (the production of fats like triglycerides and cholesterol)—liver damage and causes fatty liver.

-High doses of HFCS literally punch holes in the intestinal lining, causing leaky gut that allows harmful byproducts of toxins, partially digested food proteins and gut bacteria to enter your blood stream, causing inflammation that is root cause of many chronic diseases.
+High doses of HFCS literally punch holes in the intestinal lining, causing a leaky gut that allows harmful byproducts of toxins, partially digested food proteins, and gut bacteria to enter your bloodstream, causing inflammation that is the root cause of many chronic diseases.